AfD Hamburg: AfD in the Hamburg Parliament

 The state association was founded in April of 2013.
 Politician Jörn Kruse was elected as state chairman, Günther Siegert and Kay Gottschalk were elected as deputies, and Erich Marquart was elected as treasurer.
 As a result, some former members of the parties Die Freiheit and Partei Rechtsstaatlicher Offensive (Schill-Party) joined the state association, so that at the next state executive elections, among others, the former member of the Schill-Partei and former Senator of the Interior Dirk Nockemann was elected deputy chairman.
 Furthermore, Bernd Baumann was elected third deputy and the board was expanded from seven to nine members.

 On May 25, 2014, the state party entered all seven assemblies for the first time in the elections to the district assemblies, with a total of 17 deputies.

 In the 2015 state election, the state party received 6.1% of the vote, meaning that eight members on the list were elected as members of the Hamburg Parliament.
 According to the Statistics Office North, the AfD received over five percent of the constituency votes in 14 constituencies and became the fourth strongest party in five constituencies (constituencies 11, 12, 14, 15 and 17).
 It received the highest share of the vote in constituency 17, 9.3 percent, and the lowest in constituency 3, 2.8 percent.

 In the 2020 Hamburg state elections, the AfD Hamburg received 5.3% of the vote, just surpassing the bare minimum the party needed to stay in parliament.

-Party
+In January 2024 in Germany hundreds of thousands of people were protesting against AfD and Nazism.
+In Hamburg the local organizing committee wanted to rally at the central Hamburg City Hall.
+The AfD Fraction Hamburg then spontaneously called a parliamentary group meeting with which they wanted to make the demonstration more difficult because there was a ban mile around the City Hall during meetings.
+A spokeswoman for the DGB said: “The AfD is using the ban mile law to prevent protests against right-wing extremism on the Rathausmarkt.”

+The demonstration was postponed and instead of 10,000 exspected people at least 50,000 were protesting against the AfD, the demonstration had to be stopped due to overcrowding.